heisen273/article/README.md

 psql -d database_name -U readonly_user
 ```

-Also, after this you need to change listen_address(by default its 'localhost') value inside postgresql.conf file:
+Also, after this(case when you opened user remote access) you need to change listen_address(by default its 'localhost') value inside postgresql.conf file:
 ```python
 listen_addresses='*'
 ```